LivePersonInc/developer-center/pages/Documents/MessagingChannels/ConnectorAPI/SendAPI/examples.md

 }
 ```

-**Notes**:

-In order to show that the consumer has stopped typing it is not sufficient to send another text message.
+**Note:** In order to show that the consumer has stopped typing it is not sufficient to send another text message.
 Instead you need to send another payload as above with the _ChatStateEvent_ value in the "type" key.
 In addition, you will need to pass any other state which is different than `COMPOSING` (it doesn't matter which value you choose, as long as it is not `COMPOSING`) i.e: `ACTIVE`, `INACTIVE`, `GONE`, `PAUSE`.

 ### How to enable a feature

 The following example illustrates how to enable the auto messages feature upon conversation opening.
 The JSON payload is the same one used to create a new conversation but pay attention to the additional request header.

-**Notes**:
+**Notes:**

 1. Contact your account team to enable this feature on your account.